eshwen/ds-python-boilerplate/README.md

 ### Development Container

+In Visual Studio Code

+1. Install the **Remote - Containers** extension (`ms-vscode-remote.remote-containers`)
-In Visual Studio Code, open this project as a folder.
-Then a prompt should appear to open it in a container.
+2. Open this project as a folder
+3. A prompt should appear to open it in a container.
 Ensure Docker is installed and running so the container can be built.

 The devcontainer encompasses the following: